Insoleq

 4. Defective Products

 Imperfectly designed or manufactured medical equipment (such as prosthetic implants), faulty motor vehicles, or unsafe equipment may lead to injuries that result in amputation.
 Product liability statutes impose responsibility on the manufacturers of unsafe products.
-A amputation Injury Lawyer can examine if a defect led to your injury and file a claim against the company responsible.
+An amputation injury lawyer can examine whether a defect led to your injury and file a claim against the responsible company.

 5. Premises Liability